-Colotrust determines the NAV of the shares of each portfolio as of the close of business on each day.
-The NAV per share of each portfolio is computed by dividing the total value of the securities and other assets of the portfolios, less any liabilities, by the total outstanding shares of the portfolios.
+Colotrust determines the NAV of the shares of COLOTRUST PLUS+ as of the close of business on each day.
+The NAV per share is computed by dividing the total value of the securities and other assets of the portfolio, less any liabilities, by the total outstanding shares of the portfolio.
 Liabilities, which include all expenses and fees of Colotrust, are accrued daily.
-The NAV is calculated at fair value using various inputs in determine value in accordance with FASB guidance.
-It is the goal of Colotrust to maintain a NAV of \$1.00 per share, however changes in interest rates may affect the fair value of the securities held by Colotrust and there can be no assurance that the NAV will not vary from \$1.00 per share.
+The NAV is calculated at fair value using various inputs to determine value in accordance with FASB guidance.
+It is the goal of COLOTRUST+ to maintain a NAV of \$1.00 per share, however changes in interest rates may affect the fair value of the securities held by COLOTRUST PLUS+ and there can be no assurance that the NAV will not vary from \$1.00 per share.
 There are no unfunded commitments, the redemption period frequency is daily and there is no redemption period.